nsmoker/CRD/README.md

 1. Display PGN files with variations.
 2. Allow you to interactively make moves and play.
+3. Show you Stockfish evals.
-3. Allow you to import a repertoire.
+4. Allow you to import a repertoire.
-4. Allow you to import a game and see a "diff" view that shows you where you went wrong.
+5. Allow you to import a game and see a "diff" view that shows you where you went wrong.

 Things this doesn't do yet but that I am actively in the process of adding:
 1. Export PGN files.
-2. Show Stockfish evals (this was done in a previous version but there was a VCS mishap).
-3. Show comments in PGN/let you edit them.
+2. Show comments in PGN/let you edit them.
-4. Modify repertoires in app (this goes along with exporting PGN).
+3. Modify repertoires in app (this goes along with exporting PGN).

 # How to run